WASdev/sample.Spring/README.md

 This sample can be installed onto runtime versions 8.5.5.0 and later.

+## Maven
-## Running in Eclipse with Maven
+### Running in Eclipse with Maven

 1. Clone this project and import into Eclipse as an 'Existing Maven Project'.
 2. Right-click the project and select **Run As > Run on Server**.
 3. You should see the following in the console: `Application sample.spring started in XX.XX seconds.`

-## Running with Maven
+### Running with Maven command-line

-This project can be built with [Apache Maven](http://maven.apache.org/).
-The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty with Java EE7 Web Profile runtime from the Maven Central.
+This project can be built with [Apache Maven].
+The project uses [Liberty Maven Plug-in] to automatically download and install the Liberty Java EE 7 Full Platform runtime from [Maven Central].
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven:

-1. Execute full Maven build.
-This will cause Liberty Maven Plug-in to download and install Liberty profile server.
+1. Execute the full Maven build.
+The Liberty Maven Plug-in will download and install the Liberty runtime and create the server.
     ```bash
     $ mvn clean install
     ```

-2. To run the server with the Servlet sample execute:
+2. To run the server with the Spring application execute:
     ```bash
     $ mvn liberty:run-server
+    ```

+## Gradle
+### Running in Eclipse with Gradle
+1. Go to Help > Eclipse Marketplace > Install Buildship Gradle Integration 2.0.
+2. Clone this project and import into Eclipse as an 'Existing Gradle Project'.
+3. Go to Window > Show View > Other > Gradle Executions & Gradle Tasks.
+4. Go to Gradle Tasks view and run clean in build folder, then build in build folder, then libertyStart in liberty folder.
+5. You should see the following in the console: `Application sample.spring started in XX.XX seconds.`

+### Running with Gradle command-line

+This project can be built with [Gradle].
+The project uses [Liberty Gradle Plug-in] to automatically download and install Liberty with Java EE 7 Full Platform runtime from [Maven Central].
+Liberty Gradle Plug-in is also used to create, configure, and run the application on the Liberty server.

+Use the following steps to run the application with Gradle:

+1. Execute full Gradle build.
+This will cause Liberty Gradle Plug-in to download and install Liberty profile server.
+    ```bash
+    $ gradle clean build
+    ```

+2. To run the server with the Spring application execute:
+    ```bash
+    $ gradle libertyStart
+    ```

+3. To stop the server with the Spring application execute:
+    ```bash
+    $ gradle libertyStop
     ```

 In your browser, enter the URL for the application: [http://localhost:9811/sample.spring/](http://localhost:9811/sample.spring/) (where port 9811 assumes the httpEndpoint provided in the sample server.xml has not been modified).
 In your browser, you should see the phone book displayed.